NVMe SSDs are the new normal for being the primary hard drives for PC these days – even for PCs in the budget segment.

-Notice that specsheet has an “x2 PCIe Mode” highlighted for its M.2 slot indicating that an NVMe SSD on this motherboard would only operate at half its rated speeds.
+Notice that the spec sheet has an “x2 PCIe Mode” highlighted for its M.2 slot, indicating that an NVMe SSD on this motherboard would only operate at half its rated speeds.

-There is not substitute for reading the specsheet.
-Therefore, the right answer to the question “does my motherboard support NVMe SSD?” is that you should refer to the technical specsheet of the motherboard.
+There is no substitute for reading the spec sheet.
+Therefore, the correct answer to the question “does my motherboard support NVMe SSD?” is that you should refer to the technical spec sheet of the motherboard.

-In the above text I highlighted all the small details, jargon and important characteristics that you should be on the look out for reading the motherboard specsheet for selecting the right NVMe SSD for your PC.
+In the above text, I highlighted all the small details, jargon, and important characteristics you should look for when reading the motherboard spec sheet to select the right NVMe SSD for your PC.

-You can use the same concepts highlighted above to check the details for the M.2 slot on your motherboard too.
+You can also use the same concepts highlighted above to check the details for the M.2 slot on your motherboard.